loculus-project/loculus/ena-submission/README.md

 # ENA Submission

-## Snakemake Rules
+## Cronjob

 ### get_ena_submission_list

-This rule runs daily in a cron job, it calls the loculus backend (`get-released-data`), obtains a new list of sequences that are ready for submission to ENA and sends this list as a compressed json file to our slack channel.
-Sequences are ready for submission IF:
+This script runs once daily as a kubernetes cronjob.
+It calls the Loculus backend (`/get-released-data`), computes a new list of sequences that are ready for submission to ENA and sends this list as a compressed json file to our slack channel.
+Sequences are ready for submission IFF all of the following are true:

 - data in state APPROVED_FOR_RELEASE:
 - data must be state "OPEN" for use